 Lorry crane operation

-- Check that all lifting gear are certified and in good working condition.
+- Check that all lifting gears are certified and in good working condition.

 - Ensure outriggers are fully extended and set on firm and level ground.

 - Work within the safe working load.